-24 Official and Support Vessels [NP][DP]
+24 Official and Support Boats [NP][DP]

-- 24.1 All support vessels must be registered with and approved by the organising authority. - 24.2 Only race committee vessels, jury vessels and authorised support vessels will be permitted into the race area from the time of the preparatory signal for the first start until all boats have finished or retired or the race committee signals a postponement, general recall or abandonment.
-The penalty for failing to comply with this requirement may be the disqualification of all boats associated with the support personnel concerned. - 24.3 All coach vessels will be expected to perform as part of the safety fleet. - 24.4 Except for rescue purposes, coach and support vessels shall not communicate with any competitor from the time of the preparatory signal until after the competitor has finished the race.
+- 24.1 All support boats must be approved and registered with the host club. - 24.2 Only race committee vessels, jury boats and registered support boats will be permitted into the race area from the time of the preparatory signal for the first start until all boats have finished or retired or the race committee signals a postponement, general recall or abandonment.
+The penalty for failing to comply with this requirement may be the disqualification of all boats associated with the support personnel concerned. - 24.3 All coach boats will be expected to perform as part of the safety fleet. - 24.4 Except for rescue purposes, coach and support boats shall not communicate with any competitor from the time of the preparatory signal until after the competitor has finished the race.
 Coach and support communication with competitors is restricted to the area 100m or more to leeward of the race course when on the sea, or to an area designated by the race officer.